-Council's kerbside waste service performance has been benchmarked against other member councils in the Gippsland region, as well as a state-wide average, using 2018-19 data from 'Know Your Council'.

-The number of bin collections missed per 10,000 households for Gippsland Councils is shown in Figure 100.
+Council's kerbside waste service performance has been benchmarked against other member councils in the Gippsland region, as well as a state-wide average, using 2018-19 data from 'Know Your Council' (2019-20 data is not yet available).
+The number of bin collections missed per 10,000 households for Gippsland councils is shown in Figure 10.
 Baw Baw performed well in this measure, with the least number of missed bins in the region.

-Figure 100 Council comparison - number of bins missed per 10,000 households
+Figure 10 Council comparison - number of bins missed per 10,000 households

-Comparison of kerbside garbage collection costs per bin for each Council is shown in Figure 111.
+Comparison of kerbside garbage collection costs per bin for each council is shown in Figure 11.
 Baw Baw pays high garbage collection costs compared to other Councils in Gippsland, second only to South Gippsland.
-Baw Baw's high garbage collection costs may possibly be attributed to the additional costs of transporting garbage to landfills outside of the Shire now that there are no operating landfills within the municipality.
+Baw Baw's high garbage collection costs may possibly be attributed to the additional costs of transporting garbage to landfills outside of the Shire now that Trafalgar Landfill is closed.
 The cost of garbage collection per bin in Baw Baw is about 14% higher than the state average.

-Figure 111 Council comparison - cost of garbage collection per bin
+Figure 11 Council comparison - cost of garbage collection per bin

-Figure 122 compares the cost of recycling collection per bin in Councils across Gippsland.
+Figure 12 (overleaf) compares the cost of recycling collection per bin in councils across Gippsland.
 Baw Baw's recycling collection costs are about 20% higher than the state average and are the highest in Gippsland.
 Baw Baw's high recycling costs may be attributed to high transportation costs, as well as increased MRF gate fees as a result of waste import bans imposed by China and other Asian nations.

-Figure 122 Council comparison - cost of recycling collection per bin
+Figure 12 Council comparison - cost of recycling collection per bin

-The diversion of waste from landfill for each Council is shown in Figure 133.
+The diversion of waste from landfill for each council is shown in Figure 13.
 In 2018-19, Baw Baw achieved a diversion rate of 53%, which was the second highest in Gippsland and about 10% higher than the state average.
 Baw Baw has consistently maintained a diversion rate of slightly over 50% over the last four years.

-Figure 133 Council comparison - waste diversion rate
+Figure 13 Council comparison - waste diversion rate